ghost-artist/ghost-committee-web-app/README.md

-# Welcome to my monolith repo
+# Welcome to my monolith repo (Ghost Committee Web App)

 I call it that because it is my first repo of git submodules